-Before closing this section on the methodology, we note possible bias caused by fixed-time computation of the worm algorithm as well as the Wolff cluster algorithm\,\cite{Wolff1989}.
-In these methods, computational time cost in a Monte Carlo step fluctuates depending on worm length, or cluster size.
-The mean worm length, which corresponds to susceptibility, is usually a decreasing function of temperature.
-Energy, on the other hand, is an increasing function.
-Thus, when a configuration is at a higher energy, the computational time spent at the subsequent Monte Carlo step will be shorter on average.
-As a result, given a simulation time, say, one hour, high-energy configurations tend to be sampled more times than low-energy configurations.
-Therefore, such a fixed-time computation causes bias.
-For example, if parallel simulations are run using different random numbers and the average among them is naively calculated after some run-time, the estimator has a bias.
-To avoid it, we have to fix the number of Monte Carlo steps instead of run-time and calculate the average among runs of the same number of Monte Carlo steps.
-The bias we discuss here is caused in quantum Monte Carlo simulations\,\cite{ProkofievST1998,SyljuasenS2002} as well as classical simulations.
-Although the systematic error might be negligible compared to statistical error, our simulations are carefully done avoiding the bias.
+Before closing this section on the methodology, we discuss a possible bias introduced by the fixed time simulation of the worm algorithm and the Wolff cluster algorithm\,\cite{Wolff1989}.
+In these methods, the computation time for a Monte Carlo step depends on the worm length or the cluster size (in the Wolff algorithm).
+The mean worm length, which is approximately proportional to the magnetic structure factor ($=\chi / \beta$) as shown in Eqs.~(\ref{chi-cl}) and~(\ref{chi-sim-ell}), is usually a decreasing function of temperature and indeed so in the present Ising models.
+In contrast, the total energy is an increasing function of temperature.
+When the configuration in the simulation is a higher energy configuration, the computation time for the subsequent Monte Carlo step (from worm insertion to removal) will be shorter on average.
+In other words, the needed computational time to sample a high energy configuration is shorter on average than to sample a low energy configuration.
+As a result, given a simulation time, say, one hour, high energy configurations tend to be sampled more often than low energy configurations.
+Therefore, such a fixed time simulation creates a bias.
+For example, if a parallel simulation is run for a certain period using independent Markov chains, an estimator that naively averages over chains has a bias.
+To avoid this bias, we need to fix the total Monte Carlo steps for each chain instead of the total run time and take the average over chains that run the same Monte Carlo steps.
+The bias we discuss here can be caused in the worm algorithm for quantum systems as well.
+Although the bias might be tiny, we carefully run simulations avoiding it.

-\section{How to Compare MCMC Samplers}
+\section{How to compare MCMC samplers}